 As with anything in life, success takes time and effort.
 This rings heavily true for things that are difficult in terms of physical skill.
 Surfing is hard when we talk about getting better, especially when you pick it up later in life.

 I see surfing as an intrinsic reflection of life.
 Learn from it.
-Learn from the failures, learn from the mental hurdles, and apply awareness and growth to those failures (lessons).
+You can learn from the failures, learn from the mental hurdles, and apply awareness and growth to those failures (lessons).
 Learn from the falls.

 How To Surf Better – Stages of Learning